scottslowe/weblog/content/post/2011-04-27-vmware-esxi-local-disks-showing-as-remote.md

 What _really_ caught my attention, though, was a little blurb at the bottom of the KB article in reference to examples where scratch space may not be automatically defined on persistent storage.
 Check this out (emphasis mine):

->2.
-ESXi deployed in a Boot from SAN configuration or to a SAS device. **_A Boot from SAN or SAS LUN is considered Remote_**, and could potentially be shared among multiple ESXi hosts.
+>...ESXi deployed in a Boot from SAN configuration or to a SAS device. **_A Boot from SAN or SAS LUN is considered Remote_**, and could potentially be shared among multiple ESXi hosts.
 Remote devices are not used for scratch to avoid collisions between multiple ESXi hosts.

 There's the answer: although these drives are physically inside the server and are local to the server, they are considered remote during the VMware ESXi installation because they are SAS drives.
 Mystery solved!